ND Watershed Boundary Dataset

 Drainage areas of the WBD are delineated to nest in a multi-level, hierarchical arrangement.
 At a

-minimum, the WBD is being delineated to U.S. Geological Survey 1:24,000-scale topographic maps.
+minimum, the WBD has been delineated to U.S. Geological Survey 1:24,000-scale topographic maps.
 These data were created using the same set of hydrologic unit

 delineation standards across the entire country thereby